mountain-pass/hooked/_CONFIG.md

 # Recommended - enable YAML schema

-Some editors support YAML schemas, which provides validation and code completion for your YAML configuration files - very nice!
+Some editors support YAML schemas, which provides validation, documenation and code completion for your YAML configuration files - very nice!

 For VisualStudio: